 Caroline qualified in medicine from the University of Oxford in 2010 and started training as a Haematology Specialist Registrar in Oxford in 2014.
-From October 2017 she will join as a CRUK funded clinical PhD student working on tracking clonal evolution during hematopoiesis.
-Her project involves generating and analysing longitudinal blood data over a 20-year period.
+Since October 2017 she is a CRUK funded clinical PhD student working on tracking clonal evolution during haematopoiesis.
+Her project involves generating and analysing ultra-deep sequencing data from longitudinal bloods taken over decade-long timescales in healthy individuals and those who develop Acute Myeloid Leukemia.
 She is also a widely published scientific illustrator.

 Read more about Caroline's project